The Fashion Memo

 A knitted dress is the ultimate cold-weather outfit.
 Discover our roundup of this season’s styles, plus how to wear them

 It’s easy to fall in love with the knitted dress.
-Soft, cozy and comfortable, they have become the linchpin of effortlessly chic fall wardrobes and require little in the way of styling to leave you feeling put together.
-Plus, thanks to their day-to-night versatility and the fact they don’t easily wrinkle, knitted dresses deserve a spot on every packing list for stylish city breaks.
+Soft, cozy and comfortable, it’s become the linchpin of effortlessly chic fall wardrobes and requires little in the way of styling to leave you feeling put together.
+Plus, thanks to its day-to-night versatility and the fact it doesn’t easily wrinkle, a knitted dress deserves a spot on every packing list for stylish city breaks.

-It’s no wonder brands and designers revisit these styles season after season – it’s an easy, street-style-approved fall-outfit formula, after all.
+It’s no wonder brands and designers revisit the style season after season – it’s an easy, street-style-approved fall-outfit formula, after all.
 You just need to find the perfect dress to match your personal style – and our edit has plenty of shapes and shades that are worthy of your attention.

 If you’re in the market for a knitted dress that’s a little more evening-ready, Jacquemus should be your first port of call.
-From the Le Chouchou collection, which showgoers watched from little white row boats in the grounds of the Palace of Versailles, the ‘Dao’ dress has a glamorously high thigh-grazing slit and is so finely knitted that it sensually hugs every curve.
-Meanwhile, Ganni’s metallic-flecked midi, which is consciously made using 66% recycled fibers, positively shimmered at the brand’s Butterflies! show in Copenhagen, where it was paired with buckled pumps.
-Exclusively available at NET-A-PORTER, Missoni’s fitted dress is the one for fancier events, and its signature glistening chevron will look just as mesmerizing in photographs as it does in person.
-Complement the high neck with a chunky chain necklace or draw the eye down to it with sculptural earrings.
+From the Le Chouchou collection, which showgoers watched from little white row boats in the grounds of the Palace of Versailles, the ‘Dao’ dress has a glamorously high, thigh-grazing slit and is so finely knitted that it sensually hugs every curve.
+Meanwhile, Isabel Marant’s cable-knit ‘Nazae’ dress has delicate collarbone cutouts and comes in a mini length that looks stylish paired with this season’s trending knee-high boots.
+One for fancier events, Pucci’s maxi dress is emblazoned with striking Fiori Di Loto blooms, which debuted in the 1960s and look just as mesmerizing in photographs as they do in person.
+Complement the high neck with a chunky chain necklace, or draw the eye down to it with sculptural earrings.

-If a dose of color is what’s missing from your fall wardrobe, turn to the man who works magic with a bold, painterly palette: Christopher John Rogers.
-Striped with pops of red, mint and sky-blue, which have the same impact as one of Piet Mondrian’s graphic artworks, the designer’s dress might be knitted, but it falls and moves just as beautifully as silk.
-Team it with platform pumps and an oversized blazer to complement the polo collar.
-Alternatively, stick to one shade with Proenza Schouler’s rich saffron style, which is fluted at the cuffs to match the hem.
-It will look beautiful with glossy knee-high boots, or you could add a pair of androgynous loafers to create a cool contrast.
+If a dose of color is what’s missing from your winter wardrobe, turn to the man who works magic with a bold, painterly palette: Henry Zankov.
+Knitted in vibrant blocks that have the same impact as one of Henri Matisse’s ’50s collages, Zankov’s ‘Lyndsey’ dress has a minimalist silhouette to balance the boldness of the clashing shades.
+Layer a neutral turtleneck beneath it on extra-chilly days and add chunky boots.
+Alternatively, stick to one shade – but make it one of this season’s hottest.
+Dôen’s chocolate-brown ‘Estella’ style is sweetly ruffled at the neckline and cuffs.
+It will look beautiful with Mary Jane ballet flats, or you could add a pair of androgynous loafers to create a cool contrast.

 The people featured in this story are not associated with NET-A-PORTER and do not endorse it or the products shown